-I mention this scenario because being delayed in traffic jams is universally accepted as an annoying experience.
+Being delayed by traffic is a universally annoying experience.
 That makes it the perfect metaphor for other significant things that slow us down in life such as career challenges, health problems, relationship complications, lack of finances, etc.

-No matter how much clarity we have about what we want in life, the unfolding of events will not always follow our timeline.
+No matter how much clarity we have about what we want in life, the unfolding of events won’t always follow our anticipated timeline.
 There will be a lot of unexpected pit stops along the journey, which may take much longer than we expected.
 At some point, we get tired of waiting for events to unfold.

-When delays are out of our control, we can choose to react in two ways: we can either surrender to it or resist it.
+When delays are out of our control, we can choose to react in two ways: we can either surrender or resist it.

-For most of my life, I resisted almost everything that slowed me down.
+For most of my life, I despised anything that slowed me down.
 As a go-getter, I wanted to see instant results of my hard work and efforts.
 Whether I was dealing with relationships or career matters, I wanted everything to run on “Seline time”.

-This was a heavy burden that wore me out on all levels.
-I was unaware of how much this was weighing me down until I began working with a wonderful coach in my 20s.
+My standards were a heavy burden that wore me out on all levels.
+I was unaware of how much this was weighing me down until I began working with a coach.
 She brought this unhealthy urgency to my attention and identified the harsh and critical voice of my gremlin that was behind it.

-By working with my internal gremlin, I was gradually able to release my mental grip which opened the doorway for a sense of deep inner peace.
-I came to accept the fact that most dreams require a gestation period, no matter how much effort I put into it.
-Waiting for things to develop was a necessary part of the process!
+By working with my gremlin, I was gradually able to release my mental grip on time, which opened the doorway for inner peace.
+I came to accept the fact that dreams require a gestation period, no matter how much effort I put into it.
+Waiting for things to develop is a necessary part of the process.

 In this way, I came to respect the natural flow of life – a flow that is orchestrated by a wiser force outside the realm of our consciousness.
-If we want to live in harmony with this natural flow, it is essential for us to temper our intelligence with a sense of humility and openness.
+Living in harmony with this natures pace requires us to stay open and patient.